LucasWolschick/micromacro/roadmap.md

 3. Add stock sync between products and inventory (step 4)
 4. Implement async events (step 5)
 5. Expand features (search, ordering, etc.)

+---

+Other features:

+- Automated unit testing for all use cases
+- Secure all endpoints
+- Basic front-end that uses marketplace as a BFF
+- CI and automatic build generation
+- CD and deployment to a cloud service or VPS of mine